eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Glob-Based Configs

-By default, eslintrc files lint all files (except those covered by `.gitignore`) in the directory in which they’re placed and its child directories.
+By default, eslintrc files lint all files (except those covered by `. eslintignore `) in the directory in which they’re placed and its child directories.
 If you want to have different configurations for different file glob patterns, you can specify them in the `overrides` property.

 By default, flat config files support different glob pattern-based configs in exported array.
 You can include the glob pattern in a config object's `files` property.
 If you don't specify a `files` property, the config defaults to the glob pattern `"**/*.{js,mjs,cjs}"`.
 Basically, all configuration in the flat config file is like the eslintrc `overrides` property.